abhinavnatarajan/abhinavnatarajan-site/content/publication/graphicalmodels/index.md

 ---
-title: 'On a wider class of prior distributions for graphical models'
+title: 'On a Wider Class of Prior Distributions for Graphical Models'

 tags: ['statistics', 'graphs']